inaka/worker_pool/README.md

 Picks the next worker in a round-robin fashion.
 That ensures evenly distribution of tasks.

 ###### available_worker
 Instead of just picking one of the workers in the queue and sending the request to it, this strategy queues the request and waits until a worker is available to perform it.
-That may render the worker selection part of the process much slower (thus generating the need for an aditional parameter: **Worker_Timeout** that controls how many milliseconds is the client willing to spend in that, regardless of the global **Timeout** for the call).
+That may render the worker selection part of the process much slower (thus generating the need for an additional parameter: **Worker_Timeout** that controls how many milliseconds is the client willing to spend in that, regardless of the global **Timeout** for the call).
 This strategy ensures that, if a worker crashes, no messages are lost in its message queue.
 It also ensures that, if a task takes too long, that doesn't block other tasks since, as soon as other worker is free it can pick up the next task in the list.